lucee/lucee-docs/docs/04.guides/13.Various/27.dev-environment/page.md

 ln -s /Applications/ColdFusion10/cfusion/wwwroot/pulical /Applications/Lucee/tomcat/webapps/ROOT/pulical
 ```

 Pulical is the name of the directory which houses the main application I'm working on.
-The directory with the alias symbol on it immediately appeared under `/Applications/Lucee/tomcat/webapps/ROOT/`, but I got an error running it under `localhost/pulical/` - it's not finding coldspring.
-Ah, ok, so I created a symlink for the coldspring directory:
+The directory with the alias symbol on it immediately appeared under `/Applications/Lucee/tomcat/webapps/ROOT/`, but I got an error running it under [http://localhost/pulical/](http://localhost/pulical/) - it's not finding ColdSpring.
+Ah, ok, so I created a symlink for the ColdSpring directory:

 ```
 ln -s /Applications/ColdFusion10/cfusion/wwwroot/coldspring /Applications/Lucee/tomcat/webapps/ROOT/coldspring
 ```

 And the login screen loaded.
 (Yes!)
 But it didn't look right.
 The styles were missing (boo ...)
-Logging in, it became apparent that Lucee was outputting the correct source code, but stylesheets, javascript, and images were not being rendered.
+Logging in, it became apparent that Lucee was outputting the correct source code, but stylesheets, JavaScript, and images were not being rendered.
 Hmmm ...

 A little digging on Google and I found this is a problem others have experienced.
 To test a little further, I copied a directory from another simple project from `/Applications/ColdFusion10/cfusion/wwwroot/` to `/Applications/Lucee/tomcat/webapps/ROOT/` and sure enough, the source code was correct but css, js and images were not rendered.
 (Hope ...)